alejandra-gonzalez/android-basics/README.md

 # android-basics
-For Udacity's Grow with Google: Android Basics Course
+This repo contains the code for all my projects that I completed during Phase 1 of Udacity's Grow with Google Android Basics Scholarship Program.

 [Make Your Own Card Video](https://youtu.be/WOJLLtXZFI0)